scottshotgg/express/README.md

     one := 1    // tabbed for visibility
 ```

-> _`Note`_: Type inference will _never_ produce a `var` or a `struct` type.<br> Logically speaking, the `var` type could be considered the ground state for any variable type and thus would always resolve as a possible type.
-Furthermore, if you are specifying to infer a variables type, it doesn't make much sense, functionally, to respond with a generic container.<br> On the other hand, `struct` is a a different issue.
+> _`Note`_: Type inference will _never_ produce a `var` or a `struct` type.<br> Fundamentally, the `var` type could be considered _the_ ground state for any variable type and thus would always resolve as a possible type.
+Furthermore, if you are specifying to infer a variables type, it doesn't make much sense, functionally, to respond with a generic container.<br> On the other hand, `struct` is a different issue.
 Structs and objects are very similar ideas, however, one is dynamic - `object`, and the other is not - `struct`.
 Thus, when assigning a `BLOCK` to a variable in Express, it will assume you do not want this to be a static `struct` type or else you would have declared it yourself at compile-time.
 However, this does not prevent you from declaring an `object` at compile-time or a `struct` at run-time using a type specification at declaration.

 <br>